 Biography - Mr. Robert J. Rogers

-Each summer Bob played Dixieland trombone at the Cedar Point Amusement Park in the world-famous Hobo Band.
+Each summer he played Dixieland trombone at the Cedar Point Amusement Park in the world-famous Hobo Band.
 The bands fame culminated by appearing as one of the dance teams on the Miss Teenage America Pageant in Fort Worth, Texas.
 But when Bob was a senior, his life completely changed.
 He had an extraordinary English teacher who taught him how to write.
 And write he did.

 After Bob's freshman year at Ohio State University, he traveled to Europe -- ten countries in twenty-eight days -- with a national orchestra and choir out of Pittsburgh.
 One of the more memorable venues was singing in an eight hundred year old church north of Amsterdam.
 The music just exploded off the earthen walls.
-And for the finale, the choir surrounded the audience and sang a cappella -- "I'd like to teach the world to sing" -- bringing everyone to tears.
+And for the finale, the choir surrounded the audience and sang a cappella -- "I'd Like to teach the world to sing" -- bringing everyone to tears.
 What a moment!
 What a memory!

 While at Ohio State, Bob was an active member of Phi Delta Theta fraternity.
 He also tried out for, and made, the prestigious Ohio State University Marching Band.
-And during his four years, he marched in three Rose Bowl parades in Pasadena.
-Bob also threw discus on the track team at many NCAA track meets including the Penn Relays in Philadelphia.
+And during those four years, he marched in three Rose Bowl Parades in Pasadena.
+Bob also threw discus on the track team competing at many NCAA meets including the Penn Relays in Philadelphia.
 And on the side, Bob wrote term papers for other students.
 Fifty bucks.
 A thousand words.
 Any subject except the sciences.
 And he could do it in under an hour.
 It paid for a lot of beer, and a lot of dates.
 One of his papers won an award, and another helped a student graduate.

 After college Bob took a catering job with a hotel company outside of Chicago.
-Several years later as Vice-President of Marketing he wrote, and taught from, a manual on hotel sales and marketing.
+Several years later as Vice President of Marketing, he wrote and taught from a manual on hotel sales and marketing.
 His meteoric rise was well deserved.
 But there was a price to pay for climbing the ladder so quickly.
-And that price, was his life.
+And that price, was his life!